koganas/mdb/app/README.md

 # TMDB React App
-This app is consuming The Movie Database API v3 using a custom API
+This app is consuming a custom API based on The Movie Database API v3.
+The custom API returns the complete upcoming movies list and details and can be filtered using a search input.

 ## APP
 Packages: